YaoYinYing/PPRCODE_Guideline/README.md

 ### _Q_: How do I submit a sequence to the PPRCODE prediction server?

-Go to the [PPRCODE prediction server](http://yinlab.hzau.edu.cn/pprcode/) submission form directly and do the following:
+Go to the [PPRCODE prediction server in BioLib](https://biolib.com/YaoYinYing/pprcode/) submission form directly and do the following:
   1. Paste your FASTA sequence in the upper text area.
-  2. Enter your email address.
+  2. Modify the options if needed.
-  3. Click the Submit button.
+  3. Click the Run button.
- After the submission, the webpage will be automatically refreshed several times until the job is finished.
+ After the submission, the webpage will be automatically run for several second until the job is finished.

-You may also click the link marked _**"Click here for a sample input sequence"**_ above the sequence area to input a demo, in which we have prepared a ZmPPR10 and an non-PPR for program testing.

 ### _Q_: How long does it take to finish a task?
-Less than three minutes for each sequence.
+Less than three second for each sequence.

 ### _Q_: How many sequences can I submit in one submission?
-We can now process 30 sequences in parallel.
-However, submission of more than 100 is not recommended due to the instability of network environment.

-### _Q_: How much time do I have before my job is removed in server?
-Jobs may be removed **one week after they complete** to conserve disk space, and their result pages will also be unavailable.
+As many as you want.

 ### _Q_: What does the prediction result mean?
 The result page contains a table like the following: